tudor1204/GoogleCloudPlatform/networking/gke-multicluster-upgrade-mci/README.md

-# gke-multicluster-upgrades

-Copyright Google LLC 2022

-## Overview

-This repository contains example code and configuration to accompany the ["Upgrading a multi-cluster GKE environment with Multi Cluster Ingress"](https://cloud.google.com/architecture/upgrading-multi-cluster-gke-environment-multi-cluster-ingress) tutorial.
+# Upgrading a multi-cluster GKE environment with Multi Cluster Ingress

-Please note that the content of this repository is for example use only.
-This is not a Google product.
+These samples show how to upgrade a multi-cluster Google Kubernetes Engine (GKE) environment using Multi Cluster Ingress.

+Visit https://cloud.google.com/kubernetes-engine/docs/tutorials/upgrading-multi-cluster-gke-environment-multi-cluster-ingress to follow the tutorial.